Stonesjtu/go-docker/README.md

 ### Swarm

-To integrate with Swarm, swarm process needs to listen on a tcp socker (tcp://ip_address:2376 for example).
+To integrate with Swarm, swarm process needs to listen on a tcp socket (tcp://ip_address:2376 for example).
 Swarm is in charge of dispatching tasks to the Docker instances on slaves.

 ### Mesos